 vii.
-Section 97406(c)(7)
+Section 97406(de)(7)

 This subsection discusses "media sanitization" or the "process that renders access to target data on the media infeasible for a given level of effort."
-This subsection requires that applicants sanitize hard copy and digital media with confidential data as described in a federal standard, NIST Special Publication 800-88, Revision 1 (NIST
+This subsection requires that applicants sanitize hard copy and digital media with confidential data as described in a federal standard, NIST Special Publication 800-88, Revision 1 (NIST 800-88).
+HCAI requires this because this NIST standard is widely accepted, such as being used in CURES regulation and in HCAI's "Required Practices for Safeguarding Access to Confidential Data" document.